Ceramicwhite/grants-dashboard/docs/Frequently-Asked-Questions.md

 ### Does a project need to be open-source to receive grant funding?

-Grant Projects don't have to be open-source.
-Although, for an application to be approved the applicant must show how the project will benefit the Stacks community and in most cases include documentation and/or educational content for the community.
+All code produced as part of a grant must be open-source as explained in the [Project Requirements](/docs/Project-Aplication-Guidelines.md/#project-requirements) section. and it must also not rely on closed-source software for full functionality.

+> We prefer [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.html), but [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html[), [MIT](https://mit-license.org/) or Unlicensed are also acceptable.

 ### Is there a typical funding range for a certain level of grant type?

-Please refer to [Grant Types](/docs/grant-types.md) for information concerning funding range for different grant tracks.
+Please refer to [Grant Types](/docs/Grant-Types.md) for information concerning funding range for different grant tracks.

 ### Can I list the Stacks Foundation as a partner?